NateEag/how-i-code/content/dates-and-times.rst

 records can make even pinning down a year difficult.

 Some programs need to know how much time passes between events but are not concerned with event datetime.
-Audio synthesis programs use time this way to implement features like `delay lines`_, while task schedulers often support statements like "run this job every 5 minutes".
-Do not use the system clock to measure the passage of time in these cases, because `system time changes unpredictably`_.
-Use your platform's `monotonic clock`_ instead.
+Audio synthesis programs use elapsed time to implement features like `delay lines`_, while task schedulers often use it in specifications like "run this job every 5 minutes".
+Do not use the system clock to measure the passage of time, because `system time changes unpredictably`_.
+Use the platform's `monotonic clock`_ instead.

 Programs that deal with datetimes must deal with `timezones`_.